gbionde/docker-laravel/README.md

 2. <code>docker-compose exec php php /var/www/artisan migrate --seed</code>

 ## References
-* Built this docker-compose structure following <a href="https://dev.to/aschmelyun/the-beauty-of-docker-for-local-laravel-development-13c0">this guide</a>, with minor changes in the Dockerfile's php version and laravel .env DB values.
+* Built this docker-compose structure following <a href="https://dev.to/aschmelyun/the-beauty-of-docker-for-local-laravel-development-13c0">this fantastic article</a>, with minor changes in the Dockerfile's php version and laravel .env DB values.
 * Do not forget to give the mysql user the correct permissions!